Italian Motorcycle Brands

 In 1988, the Borile brand, founded by Umberto Borile from Venice, began its involvement in the Italian motorcycle industry.
 The company was small and could not boast of mass production.
 It wasn’t until 1997 that the Borile B500T brought the company fame and glory.
 Within two years, the world was conquered by two unique models – the B500CR cafe racer and the B500MT motorcycle.
 But the best-selling model was the Borile Multiuso.
 The annual sales volume of this small manufacturer is more than 50 units of equipment, which can be customized for a particular customer.

 The company’s logo demonstrates a pronounced corporate style.
-In the emerald-green ellipse, the name of the trademark is in white Latin font.
-Each letter of the name has an emerald green border.
+In the emerald-green ellipse, the trademark name is in white Latin font.
+Each letter of the name has an emerald-green border.
 The text, executed in lowercase letters, has an individual design.
-The central figure in it is the letter “R.” Its upper and lower parts resemble the stylized shape of a motorcycle fairing.
-The simple and uncomplicated design of the logo has a positive impact on its visual perception and easy memorization.
+The central figure is the letter “R.” Its upper and lower parts resemble the stylized shape of a motorcycle fairing.
+The logo’s simple and uncomplicated design positively impacts its visual perception and easy memorization.

 CR&S